-Anyone wanting to add a statement staircase to a new build or replace an existing staircase in a property renovation can choose from a huge variety of options.
-From straight staircases to L shaped and spiral staircases there is a bewildering array of options all with their own advantages and disadvantages.
+Whether you intend to add a statement staircase to a new build, or replace an existing staircase in a property renovation, there is an array of staircase options available.

-Whatever type or design of staircase you require, Bradfabs has the staircase for you.
-We can alter the appearance of any of our bespoke staircase designs by using different materials for the handrails and risers to create the look you want.
-As all our staircases are designed and manufactured to the exact specifications required by our customers we are confident that, no matter what style or size of staircase you require, we can deliver.
-Bradfabs have been constructing bespoke staircases for customers for over 25 years.
+Bradfabs has been constructing bespoke staircases for customers for over 25 years.
 As well as one-off bespoke fabrications we also supply short project runs as well as larger projects.
-At Bradfabs we only use the very finest quality materials to construct our staircases which are precision made by our own highly skilled personnel.
+At Bradfabs, we only use the very finest quality materials to construct our staircases, which are precision-made by our own highly skilled personnel.

-Call us now on 01274 400 401 or email us at firstname.lastname@example.org and we will be happy to help you.
+Contact us today, call us now on 01274 400 401, or email us at firstname.lastname@example.org and we will be happy to help you.